makrai/notes/buechel18-emo-multilang-multitask-naacl.md

 * The authors used FFNNs with a single hidden layer of 100 units and rectified linear unit (ReLU) activation
   * boosting algorithm AdaBoost.R2 (Drucker, 1997) was used to train the
-  * Our re-implementation copies their[s] exactly using scikit-learn
+  * Our re-implementation copies theirs exactly using scikit-learn

 ## 3.2 Multi-Task Learning Neural Network